 What To Do If A Package Is Stolen

-1. Check the status of the delivery and your order information
+1. Check the status of the delivery, security footage, and order information

-In the instance that a package goes missing or is lost, it is more often due to a mistake in the delivery than theft or burglary.
-Often delivery companies such as Amazon, UPS, DPD and Fedex will require their couriers to provide a photo of your package when they leave it in a safe place, particularly as contactless deliveries are on the rise.
+When a package goes missing, it is most likely a mistake in the delivery rather than a theft.
+With contactless deliveries on the rise, delivery companies like Amazon, UPS, DPD and Fedex require their couriers to provide a photo of packages they leave outside.

-Often when items are reported missing, the buyer later finds that they have entered an incorrect address for delivery, be that an incorrect house number or a former address, so it is always good to confirm whether the package has in fact been stolen or not.
+When items are reported missing, often the buyer later notices that they have entered an incorrect address for delivery, so it is also worth confirming the address on the order confirmation receipt.

-Usually, couriers are required to provide detailed information in the event that they leave a package with a neighbor, however with their workload constantly increasing, this is not always the case.
+Couriers are required to provide detailed information in the event that they leave a package with a neighbor.
+In reality, they don’t always do this.

-If you come home to find your package is missing, you should always check with a neighbor in case it has been delivered to them and you haven’t been informed by your courier.
+If you come home to find a package is missing, check with a neighbor in case it’s with them.

 3. Request a refund from the seller